electronistu/Project_Infinity/README.md

 ## The "Lock & Key" System

-The engine's core design principle is the separation of the world's rules from the world's data.
+The engine's core design principle is the separation of the agent's rules from the world's data.

-*   **The Lock (`GameMaster.md`):** This file is the **Prompt-Based Operating System (PBOS)**.
-It is a comprehensive protocol that instructs a general LLM on how to interpret the world data, manage game mechanics, and embody a specific, specialized agent persona.
+*   **The Lock (`GameMaster.md`):** This file is the **Codified Agent Protocol**.
+It is a YAML-based schema that instructs a general LLM on how to interpret world data, manage game mechanics, and execute its core logic.
+The latest version is a fraction of the size of its natural language predecessor, resulting in a huge leap in token efficiency and performance.

 *   **The Key (`output/<character_name>_weave.wwf`):** This is the **Knowledge Graph**.
 It is a pre-generated world-state file that contains the core, static data of a unique world and serves as the agent's single source of truth.